As debt levels rise, more Thais struggle to keep up

 JMT Network Services, Thailand's top unsecured consumer debt collector, expects consumer debt to rise further this year, with housing loans making up half of the total.

-JMT predicts a 30 per cent rise in profit in 2018 on top of last year's record profit, Sutthirak said.

-The firm manages 3.2 million distressed debt accounts worth 128 billion baht and aims to amass more this year, he said.
+The firm manages 3.2 million distressed debt accounts worth 128 billion baht and aims to amass more this year, Mr Sutthirak said.

 "We can buy any bad debt we want in the market.
 It's very big, much bigger than us," he said.

-One struggling debtor, Rosukon Chakkrapongwan, fears she may lose her house as she struggles to keep up payments on a 4 million baht home loan she took up three years ago.
+Struggling debtor Rosukon Chakkrapongwan fears she may lose her house as she struggles to keep up payments on a 4 million baht home loan she took up three years ago.

 "I have failed to service my debt for three months now".